tukaya/knowhow/README.md

 # knowhow
-Collection of notes and key points from experiences built over time from my professional career
+Collection of notes and key points from experiences built over time

+All opinions are of my own